(Image above - animated JPEG of Car Lights in the distance - 20 miles across Colorado Springs, CO!)

-One thing I've learned over the 10+ years these pages have been posted is that no one really cares!
-The Marfa Lights are a curiosity drawing only "meh" from most people, being nothing more than a small tourist attraction for the Marfa, Texas Chamber of Commerce, deserving an annual "Marfa Lights Festival".
+One thing I've learned over the 18+ years these pages have been posted is that no one really cares!
+The Marfa Lights are nothing but a curiosity drawing only "meh" from most people, being nothing more than a small tourist attraction for the Marfa, Texas Chamber of Commerce, deserving an annual "Marfa Lights Festival".
 Even Marfa Lights researcher, James Bunnell, who has dutifully and carefully studied the phenomenon for many years, only ceasing operation of his 3 observation sites in the Mitchell Flats in 2011 after something like 10 years of data gathering, has found ... nothing substantial.
 Sure, he has seen lights which have an indeterminate origin or cause, but in total, from what he has published, nothing he's recorded defies explanation as simply man-made sources.
 So, on with the discussion!

 Google "Marfa Lights" or "Earth Lights" and you will get a plethora of links to web sites about them.
 Most of these sites declare the Marfa Lights can't be explained.
 Some consider them to be ghosts, swamp gas, radioactive bursts, ball lightning, or even space aliens.
 But, despite the thousands of web sites mentioning the Marfa Lights, some of which make completely unsubstantiated claims that they've been visible for "hundreds" or "thousands of years", you'll find precious little detail about them.
 In fact, you will grow tired seeing the same, lame descriptions over and over again.
 Dismissing the multitude of sites which simply mention the Marfa Lights in passing as a "stop on a summer vacation" or "we saw the spook lights" or by the Texas bureau of tourism, you will find very few serious sites attempting to provide detailed analysis and explanation of the lights.
 It seems that despite the claims about "serious" attempts to explain the lights, there simply is little valuable evidence of this on the Web!
 The best of the scientific attempts is that of Astronomer Dr. Sten Odenwald and his "Astronomy Cafe", astronomycafe.net.
 Dr. Odenwald's site is a bit hard to navigate, but the specific page about the Marfa Lights begins at astronomycafe.net/.../marfa.htm.
 Through a series of detailed pages, Dr. Odenwald leads you through an enjoyable look at the lights, their history (as best he could determine), and the many attempts to explain or sensationalize them all compiled in a number of pages grouped to make some reasonable sense of the issue.
 Even though the site is dated and many of the links are broken (through no fault of his own), his site is worth spending time reviewing if you are interested at all in the Marfa Lights.